karmasta13/learning-station/AWS-learning/README.md

 4. Security: Protect information, system, and assets, enable traceability, manage access.
 5. Operational Excellence: Document, refine procedures, anticipate failure, learn from failure.
 6. Sustainability: Focus on achieving maximum benefit from provisioned resources to minimize environmental impact.

+### What is Cloud Service Provider (CSP)?

+A CSP is a company which

+- provides multiple Cloud Services e.g tens to hundreds of services
+- those Cloud Services can be chained together to create cloud architectures
+- those Cloud Services are accessible via Single Unified API eg. AWS API
+- those Cloud Services utilized metered billing based on usage e.g. per second, per hour
+- those Cloud Services have rich monitoring built in eg. AWS CloudTrail
+- those Cloud Services have an Infrastructure as a Service (IaaS) offering
+- those Cloud Services offer automation via Infrastructure as Code (IaC)

+* If a company offers multiple cloud services under a single UI do not meet most of all these requirements, it would be referred to as a Cloud Platform e.g. Twilio, Databricks *

+#### The landscape of CSP consists of three:

+1. Tier-1 (Top Tier) - Early to market, wide offering, strong synergies between services, well recognized in the industry.
+Eg. AWS, Microsoft Azure, Google Cloud Platform (GCP), Alibaba Cloud
+2. Tier-2 (Mid Tier) - Backed by well-known tech companies, slow to innovate and turned to specialization.
+Eg. IBM cloud, Oracle Cloud, Rackspace(OpenStack)
+3. Tier-3 (Light Tier) - Virtual Private Servers (VPS) turned to offer core LaaS offerings.
+Simple, Cost Effective.
+Eg. Vultr, DigitalOcean, Linode

 <hr>